 - For non emergency calls dial 101

-Our noise web pages have further information about how to resolve noise nuisance.
-If you have any doubt about who to contact, please call the the Customer Contact Centre.
+Our noise pages have further information about how to resolve noise nuisance.
+If you have any doubt about who to contact, please call the Customer Contact Centre.

-Many general safety problems, for example broken street lights can be reported directly to the council teams responsible via our Report a Problem page.
+Many general safety problems, for example broken street lights can be reported directly to the council teams responsible via our Report it page.

-If you have any general suggestions on how to make you neighbourhood safer you can email us at email@example.com
+If you have any general suggestions on how to make your neighbourhood safer you can email us at firstname.lastname@example.org

 For more information about policing in Haringey

-- visit the Metropolitan Police website (external link)
+- Search for your local area on the Metropolitan Police website (external link)